nicoboyce/nicoboycedotcom/gear.md

 ### Photography and video

+I've recently switched systems to a Fujifilm X-H2.
+It's a lovely thing to handle with an impossibly detailed sensor and the colours of your most exciting dreams.
+If only it had a real viewfinder but that's the future, eh?

-I primarily use a pair of Nikon DLSRs, specifically the D3300 and the D300S.
+Previously I primarily used a pair of Nikon DLSRs, specifically the D3300 and the D300S.
 For me it often makes sense to be a bit behind the curve.
 If you always use the latest and greatest then photography can be very expensive indeed.
 For now, it's skill and time rather than gear which limits my photography!

 These are equipped with a range of Nikkor lenses.
 Most of my shots I use the Nikon AF-P DX NIKKOR 70-300mm f/4.5-6.3G ED VR and I'll also carry an 18-55mm.
 The telezoom has a Hoya rotating polarising filter on the end.